ravarnax/image_viewer-tkinter/README.md

 ## ✨ Features (So Far)

 - 🖼️ View images from a local folder
-- 🔄 Navigate using Next/Previous buttons
+- 🔄 Keyboard support navigation.
 - 🧼 Simple and clean layout
 - 😎 Dark theme support